 Illness in the Quran as a Compensation for Sins

 Illness effaces sins.
 2

-Of course, this would be the case only if the person gives thanks to Allah and exercises patience until he is cured and regains his health.
+Of course, this would be the case only if the person thanks Allah and exercises patience until he is cured and regains his health.
 Now, what about other kinds of illnesses, such as psychological ones?
-In Islam, conditions such as depression, sadness, anxiety, and so on are considered illnesses of the soul, which, may well affect the body in tandem.
-There is a hadith from Abu Abdullah Jafar ibn Muhammad that reads:
+In Islam, conditions such as depression, sadness, anxiety, and so on are illnesses of the soul, which may well affect the body in tandem.
+There is a hadith from Imam Abu Abdullah Jafar ibn Muhammad al-Sadiq that reads: